gvgesanto2/microverse-todo-list/README.md

   - Atomic Design
   - BEM

+## Live Demo
+Click on this link to see this project live demo: [Live Demo Link](https://gvgesanto2.github.io/microverse-todo-list/)

 ## Getting Started

 To get a local copy up and running follow these simple example steps.